 Crowns cover the entire tooth, and wrap it up to help prevent future breakages.
 Crowns are ideal for heavily broken down teeth (ie more filling than tooth).
 Teeth that have had root canal treatment will benefit from the protection of a crown.
 Crowns are strong, look great and last a long time.
 Mostly they are made of either ceramic, metal or a combination of both.

-What are the advantages of gold?
-(This link was written by a dentist to other student dentists, but it gives a glowing recommendation for gold cast fillings when considering longevity).
-Sixty years of life is outstanding for a dental restoration.
+Sixty years of life is outstanding for a gold dental restoration.
 Compare this to white, composite resin which is given a service life of approximately 5-7 years!